gcmcnutt/cbc/README.md

 - authentication
 - maybe some logging too
 - consider shared state to re-establish sessions
-- flip off of websockets to allow stateless
+- migrate off of websockets to allow stateless

 ## Stuff
 - gke